ETTOTW/Herobrine/docs/final.md

     - Pickup / Drop-off state: Chest
     - Common Speed: Stone
     - Speed Down: Soul Sand

-#### **Motivation:**

-During the period of the covid virus, many people stayed at home to ensure their safety.
-At this time, food and express delivery often face the problem of insufficient manpower.
-An AI that can adapt to any environment and perform such work can greatly facilitate people's lives.
-We hope to develop such AI.
-It should not pick up or drop off the package at the wrong place.
-It should also choose the right path that minimizes the total delivery time.
-Using AI/ML algorithms is essential because it allows our agent to learn from the environment.
-Our agent can thus adapt to any new environment.
-In many real situations, the environment will not be known to the agent, for example, a pizza delivery AI wants to deliver the food to a new neighborhood.
-AI/ML algorithms allow the AI to learn human intervention.

 ## Approaches
-We will introduce how the random action, Dijkstra's algorithm, and the q-learning algorithm are used in this project below.

 #### **Setting For All Approaches**